-Silk Road Legal Cooperation Network (SR Legal Co-op Net)
+Silk Road Legal Cooperation Network (SRLCN)

 Why legal cooperation along the Belt and Road?

-To facilitate the development of a solid legal foundation for the Belt and Road Initiative (BRI) enabling all participating countries to harness its growth potential towards achieving sustainable development in all dimensions – economic, social, cultural and environmental.
+To facilitate the development of a stable legal foundation for the Belt and Road Initiative (BRI) enabling all participating countries to harness its growth potential towards achieving sustainable development in all dimensions – economic, social, cultural and environmental.

 What we do (Objectives)

-(b) leveraging the development benefits of the BRI towards realizing the United Nations 2030 Agenda for Sustainable Development including the Sustainable Development Goals (SDGs).
+2. Leveraging the development benefits of the BRI towards realizing the United Nations 2030 Agenda for Sustainable Development including the Sustainable Development Goals (SDGs).

 3. Digitalization of the BRI, making innovations in existing forms of trade, trade and investment liberalization and facilitation, increasing market access, and gradually reducing and eliminating barriers to trade and investment along the Belt and Road.